 Australia loves sandboarding!
-The most popular dune sledding spots in OZ are Stockton Beach (Anna Bay) in New South Wales and the Lancelin sand dunes in Western Australia, but you can find incredible sand surfing locations all over the continent, including both desert and coastal dunes, and you can even slide the Cronulla Sand Dunes near Sydney.
+The most popular dune sledding spots in OZ are Stockton Beach (Anna Bay) in New South Wales and the Lancelin sand dunes in Western Australia, but you can find incredible sand surfing locations all over the continent, from Tasmania to Queensland, including both desert and coastal dunes, and you can even slide the Cronulla Sand Dunes near Sydney.

 Stockton Beach – Port Stephens

 Stockton Beach is a huge sand area stretching from the north of Newcastle all the way to Anna Bay.
 It is one of the best and most popular sandboarding spots in Australia, with plenty of massive sands dunes.
 Some of them are reachable on foot from the beach, but it’s worth to hop on a sand duning tour to reach the taller and larger dunes that are only reachable by 4wd.

 Pebbly Beach – Murramarang National Park